Kevin Rudolf: 2010–2014: To the Sky

-On June 15, 2010, Rudolf's second studio album, To the Sky, was released.
+On June 15, 2010, Rudolf's studio album, To the Sky, was released.
 The album consists of 11 tracks with a total running time of 37 minutes.
-The first single from the album, "I Made It (Cash Money Heroes)", was released on February 2, 2010, in advance of the album, becoming Rudolf's second platinum single.
-It was followed, on September 14, by the single "You Make the Rain Fall."
-Critical reviews were mixed, with one saying, "this is 'In the City' evolved...to a higher level, while others noted the "good songwriting," but lamented that "without a worthy 'Let it Rock' successor, this is hard to recommend over his debut."
+The first single from the album, "I Made It (Cash Money Heroes)" featuring Birdman, Jay Sean and Lil Wayne, was released on February 2, 2010, in advance of the album, becoming Rudolf's second platinum single.
+It was followed, on September 14, by the single "You Make the Rain Fall" featuring Flo Rida.
+Critical reviews were mixed, with one saying, "this is In the City evolved...to a higher level, while others noted the "good songwriting," but lamented that "without a worthy "Let It Rock" successor, this is hard to recommend over his debut."

-Responding to a question about his song, "I Made It", Rudolf elaborated on his own feelings regarding success.
+Responding to a question about his song, "I Made It (Cash Money Heroes)", Rudolf elaborated on his own feelings regarding success.
 "I think that 'making it' is something that you do in stages.
 There's a certain feeling of 'I made it' when you have a hit on the radio for the first time and people are feeling it and buying it and reacting to it at shows.
 But I've also set new goals since then."

 On July 2, 2013, Perez Hilton premiered Rudolf's video for his upcoming single, "Here's to Us."
-Hilton stated, "'Here's To Us' will be the lead single off his upcoming third album.
+Hilton stated, "'Here's to Us' will be the lead single off his upcoming third album.
 We seriously got goosebumps watching this video!
 It has such a positive message.
 We just LOVE Kevin's outlook on life!"
 On July 26, Rudolf announced via his official Twitter page that the single, "Here's to Us" would be available on iTunes as of Tuesday, July 30.
 The song was also featured on the soundtrack of the video game 2014 FIFA World Cup Brazil.

 2015–present: Space Rock

 On January 13, 2015, Kevin Rudolf announced that he had completed his contract with Cash Money Records and now he was an independent artist.
-After being relaxed out of his record deal with Cash Money Records in January 2015, Rudolf could no longer release music under his own name for a period of three years, therefore Rudolf created a new project under the alias Space Rock.
+After being released from his record deal with Cash Money Records in January 2015, Rudolf could no longer release music under his own name for a period of three years, therefore Rudolf created a new project under the alias Space Rock.

 After signing with Primary Wave Music in July 2015, Kevin dropped the name Space Rock and went back to Kevin Rudolf using Space Rock as the album title instead.
 On May 21, 2015, Kevin released the first single from Space Rock, titled "That Other Ship".
 The single was re-released on June 22 under Kevin Rudolf as the artist.

-On June 22, 2015, Kevin released a song called 'Blaze Of Glory', featured on the WWE Tough Enough soundtrack.

-On July 7, 2017, Rudolf released the single 'Nobody Gets Out Alive'.
+On June 22, 2015, Rudolf released a song called "Blaze Of Glory", featured on the WWE Tough Enough soundtrack.
+On July 7, 2017, he released the single "Nobody Gets Out Alive".
+On May 19, 2023 Rudolf released a single titled "That's the Way It's Supposed to Be".